 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents receive a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
+The subject of bullying is addressed at regular intervals in PSHE education.
 If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.